How to approach … employee engagement research

 I do wonder whether this feedback will continue in an integrated way with annual employee engagement research – it certainly feels like hybrid working will be an important consideration for a long time to come and the fit between employee and employer will of course have an impact on how valued an employee feels.
 It’s also going to be really interesting to see how organisations are perceived in terms of whether they have lived their company values during COVID or whether employees feel that there has been a mismatch between values and behaviour.

-So what are the key things to consider when running your employee engagement questionnaire.
+So what are the key things to consider when running your employee engagement questionnaire?

 I hope you find these useful.
 Once your employee engagement survey is up and running you’ll be amazed at the insight and value it brings.